BIKE WEEK takes place on 9th-17th JUNE 2018.

 What dates does the insurance cover?

-Bike Week public liability insurance provides cover up to £10 million for events registered on the website taking place until the end of June 2018.
+Bike Week public liability insurance provides cover up to £10 million for events registered on the website taking place until 25 June 2018.
 Bike Week insurance has been funded by Cycling UK.

 Do Bike Week events have to raise funds for charity?